juxor/afaq/markdown/alinks.md

-Web-site has articles from **Ideas and Action**, paper of the U.S.
+Web-site has articles from **Ideas and Action** , paper of the U.S.
 anarcho-syndicalist group Workers Solidarity Alliance as well as related material.

 Journal concerned with all aspects of anarchist theory, history and culture.

-Magazine